JozefiakBJ/JavaATM-SQL/README.md

    ```sh
    git clone https://github.com/jozefiakBJ/JavaATM-SQL.git
    ```

 2. Run mySQL and run atm.sql from repo

+3. Set up your connection to DB in DBConnector class

-3. Run project in IntelliJ or other IDE and happily enjoy your own ATM
+4. Run project in IntelliJ or other IDE and happily enjoy your own ATM

 <p align="right">(<a href="#top">back to top</a>)</p>